alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 can inform decisions about data retention.
 In particular, EPSRC stated it did not expect a dataset to be retained if no interest has been shown in it for a period 10 years (Expectation VII).

-In the longer term, there is an expectation that increased acceptance of data as a research output will drive up data sharing, improving the quality of science and opening up opportunities for more forms of research.
+These considerations are all important in the wider movement to improve quality and transparancy, increase efficency, and widen the opportunities for academic research through data sharing.
+Narrative accounts of high-impact data sharing and re-use can be used to advocate cultural change.
-The development of data metrics provides one potential incentive within a framework of professional advancement and reward that recognizes data sharing and publication as a fundamental research activity. [@ke2013vrd] Narratives of high-impact data sharing and re-use could help bring about cultural change.
+Meanwhile, data metrics may be used to incentivise data sharing within a framework of professional advancement and reward that recognizes data as a fundamental research output [@ke2013vrd].

 Impact measurement concepts
 ===========================